On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Introduction

 In \secref{preliminaries}, along with the other important notions of metric geometry and algebraic topology that we use throughout this paper, we define convexity radius and distortion of a geodesic space.

-In \secref{persistence}, our main topological reconstruction results for a geodesic subspace $X$ of $\R^N$ are presented.
-If the distortion is finite and the convexity radius is positive, the persistent homology of both the \v{C}ech and Vietoris-Rips filtration of the sample are shown to successfully compute the homology and homotopy groups of $X$ (\thmref{Cech-persistence} and \thmref{Rips-persistence}).
+In \secref{topo-recon}, our main topological reconstruction results for a geodesic subspace $X$ of~$\R^N$ are presented.
+When the distortion is finite and the convexity radius is positive, the Vietoris-Rips and \v{C}ech filtrations of the sample are shown to successfully compute the homology and homotopy groups of $X$ (\thmref{Rips-persistence} and \thmref{Cech-persistence}).

-\begin{restatable*}[Reconstruction via Rips Filtration]{theorem}{ripsrecon} Let $X$ be a geodesic subset of $\R^N$ with a positive convexity radius $\rho$ and finite distortion $\delta$.
-Let $S$ be a finite subset of $\R^N$, and let $\eps$ be a positive number such that Then, for any non-negative integer $k$, the homology group $H_k(X)$ is isomorphic to the image of the homomorphism induced by the simplicial inclusion